Brob2nd/Smash-Remix-Debugged/readme.md

 ### Remix BTT/BTP
 - Use any character on any BTT/BTP stage and track best times.

+### Remix RTTF
+- Record best times for completing a new RTTF stage using all characters just like for Bonus 1 and Bonus 2.

 ### Remix 1p Mode
 - A new take on the standard 1p Mode
     - Fight randomly selected Remix characters at one of their three randomly selected stages
     - Increased difficulty with Very Easy mode being the equivalent of standard 1p Mode's Normal Difficulty
-    - Challenge Fox and Falco in a doubles battle
+    - Challenge 1 of 10 new duos teams in a doubles battle
-    - Characters have Alternate Bonus Stages for Bonuses 1 & 2
     - Fight a Kirby Team with brand new powers
     - Face new boss characters